MichaelHicks94/CSC8001-Earthquake/README.md

 # CSC8001-Earthquake
-My first piece of coursework for CSC8001.
+My first piece of coursework for CSC8001 (Programming and Data Structures).
 The goal was to create classes to simulate simple earthquake monitoring.
+The aims of this coursework was to demonstrate that I can define classes, fields, constructors and methods in Java, use appropriate types such as collections, implement basic algorithms, write a main method including console I/O, devise appropriate test cases and document with Javadoc.

 Problem Specification: